Skip to main content

 Overview

-Students in the MSIE program will learn to master modern and classical methodologies in their area of concentration, oral and written communication skills to bridge the gap between society and businesses and professional ethics as applied to their field.
-In this program, students will conduct research in their field of choice, work on projects in teams and individually and design and implement new integrated systems.
+Students in the industrial engineering graduate programs complete structured coursework to learn and master modern and classical methodologies in their area of concentration.
+Students conduct research in their field of choice, work on projects in teams and individually, enhance oral and written communication skills, and learn about professional ethics as they design and implement new integrated systems.

 Program Overview (Industrial Engineering) - Catalog